John A. Costello: Mother and Child Scheme

 In 1950, the independent-minded Minister for Health, Noel Browne, introduced the Mother and Child Scheme.
 The scheme would provide mothers with free maternity treatment and their children with free medical care up to the age of sixteen, which was the normal provision in other parts of Europe at that time.
 The bill was opposed by doctors, who feared a loss of income, and Roman Catholic bishops, who opposed the lack of means testing envisaged and feared the scheme could lead to birth control and abortion.
 The cabinet was divided over the issue, many feeling that the state could not afford such a scheme priced at IR£2,000,000 annually.
-Costello and others in the cabinet made it clear that in the face of such opposition they would not support the Minister.
+Costello and others in the cabinet made it clear that in the face of such opposition, they would not support the Minister.
 Browne resigned from the government on 11 April 1951, and the scheme was dropped.
 He immediately published his correspondence with Costello and the bishops, something which had hitherto not been done.
-Derivatives of the Mother and Child Scheme would be introduced in Public Health Acts of 1954, 1957 and 1970.
+Derivatives of the Mother and Child Scheme would be introduced in the Public Health Acts of 1954, 1957 and 1970.